 - The criteria will be spelled out in the open call.

 - Chair selection will be done by a subcommittee of EC members, with the prior chair as an ex officio member.
 Member selection will be done by the same subcommittee, with the former chair replaced by the current/new chair.

 - For this year’s call (in 2023), the subcommittee will include Susan Dray, Andrew Kun, Matt Jones and Helena Mentis.

 - The open call subcommittee will agree on an interview protocol, interview candidates, discuss, and recommend names to the EC for approval.

 - Candidates will be looked up in the ACM Violations DB post-interview before they are invited to serve.

 - The call must remain open for a minimum of two weeks.
-For this year, chairs and members (in that order) will be appointed at the start of February, 2022.

 Open Calls: Criteria